Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Decomposition and Identification

 \subsection{The Decomposition}

 In this section we demonstrate how to disentangle actual effect heterogeneity and heterogeneity driven by selection into effective treatments.
 We propose to decompose the $nATE(x)$ in two parts:

-where $\pi_t=E[D_{t,i}]$ are the unconditional treatment probabilities.
-The first component on the right hand side fixes the composition of the effective treatments at the population value.
+where $\pi_t=E[D_{t,i}]$ are the unconditional treatment probabilities.\footnote{ In principle, analogous decompositions could be constructed with alternative weights for the effective treatments, e.g.~equal weighting $1/J$.
+However, the unconditional effective treatment probabilities ensure that $nATE(x) = rATE(x)$ in the case of completely randomized effective treatments.
+This shows resemblance to the comparison between the canonical $ATE$ and $ATET$: $ATE$ is an average effect under hypothetical random assignment, $ATET$ under actual treatment assignment.
+Both coincide under a completely randomized binary treatment.} The first component on the right hand side fixes the composition of the effective treatments at the population value.
 It resembles a situation where effective treatments are randomly allocated using the population level selection probabilities.
 Thus, we refer to it as the \textit{random conditional average treatment effect} $rATE(x)$.
-All heterogeneity in $rATE(x)$ is driven by ``real" effect heterogeneity within treatments, $\tau_t(x) \neq \tau_t(x')$ for some $x,x'\in\mathcal{X}$, as the underlying treatment composition is held fixed.
+All heterogeneity in $rATE(x)$ is driven by ``real'' effect heterogeneity within treatments, $\tau_t(x) \neq \tau_t(x')$ for some $x,x'\in\mathcal{X}$, as the underlying treatment composition is held fixed.
 In other words, differences in $rATE(x)$ describe effect heterogeneity \textit{compositionis paribus}.
-Thus, we can exploit potential heterogeneity in $rATE(x)$ to test necessary conditions for classic (or ``within'') effect heterogeneity.
+Thus, we can exploit potential heterogeneity in $rATE(x)$ to test for classic (or ``within'') effect heterogeneity.